-&lt;sup>103 ESGAUGE search results of 10-K, DEF14A, governance guidelines, and committee charters for all Russell 3000 companies for the years 2018 through March of 2024 (on file with author).
+104 ESGAUGE search results of 10-K, DEF14A, governance guidelines, and committee charters for all Russell 3000 companies for the years 2018 through 2024 (on file with author).
 The search included the following terms: geopolitical risk, national security risk, trade war risk, sanctions risk, military conflict risk, supply chain/geopolitical risk, and economic sanctions risk.
-I excluded companies that factored geopolitical risk into executive compensation decisions.
+I excluded companies that factored geopolitical risk into executive compensation decisions but did not discuss evaluation of geopolitical risk oversight as a function of any internal governance organ.